Why Train Jiu Jitsu?

 One of the greatest strengths of Brazilian Jiu Jitsu is the ability see where your skill is at right now.
 This feedback is continually available due to the remarkably safe nature of Jiu Jitsu practice.
 There is an old phrase in Brazilian Jiu Jitsu, “the mat is a mirror”.
 It not only means that on the mat you are able to see exactly what you can and cannot do, but that it also shows you who you are.
 If you give up easily, the mat shows it.
 If you are tenacious, the mat shows it.
 Whether you are timid or bold, scared or brave, of a weak mind or a strong one….. it all comes out in training.

-One constant that I have seen over the past fifteen years of training is that who you are on the mat, is who you are in life.
+One constant that I have seen in training is that who you are on the mat is who you are in life.
 I have not seen a lion in training who is a lamb in life.
 I am not talking about winning or losing, I am talking about the path you take to get there.
 It is much easier to discover something unfavorable about yourself on the mat than it is in life.
 Succeeding or failing in a room full of others, all training together that understand this and are there for the similar reasons, is a different experience.
 It is among this group that you will find accountability and an extension of the mirror the mat provides.
 A consistent theme I have seen in Jiu Jitsu schools across the country is that they attract a diverse cross section of people from all walks of life.
 They are all there for the same thing, the chance to train and make good use of the honesty the mat provides.
 Working at Jiu Jitsu doesn’t just stay on the mat, it translates over to life, and it is inescapable.
 If you show up and train consistently you will get better at Jiu Jitsu and it will carry over into your life.

 You cannot teach a man anything, you can only help him find it within himself. -Galileo